Kautenja/playing-mario-with-deep-reinforcement-learning/proposal/src/md/02-ProblemStatement.md

 # Problem Statement

-Recent papers by researchers at Uber Labs show the efficacy of evolutionary algorithms in optimizing weights for _deep neural networks_ (DNN) on image-based _reinforcement learning_ (RL) tasks.
-They find that the introduction of _novelty search_ (NS) and _quality detection_ (QD) allows evolutionary agents to leverage exploration against raw fitness.
+Recent papers by researchers at Uber AI Labs show the efficacy of evolutionary algorithms in optimizing weights for _deep neural networks_ (DNN) on image-based _reinforcement learning_ (RL) tasks.
+They find that the introduction of _novelty search_ and _quality detection_ allows evolutionary agents to leverage exploration against raw fitness.
 Although they achieve state-of-the-art performance on multiple RL benchmarks, their works raise new questions about the potential of evolutionary algorithms in deep RL.
 This project aims to explore the new problem space by investigating the possibility of evolving not only network weights, but also _topologies_, _components_, and _hyperparameters_.
-In doing so we hope to achieve or surpass state of the art performance on the Atari benchmark with a model designed, optimized, and tuned entirely automatically.
+In doing so we hope to achieve or surpass state-of-the-art performance on the Atari benchmark with a model designed, optimized, and tuned entirely automatically.